parryc/thevoid/templates/khachapuri/about.md

 sokos (სოკოს)
 : contains mushrooms. depending on where the mushrooms are it could be like an imeruli (if inside) or megruli (if outside).

+chaabilgish
+: a kist/chechen version of khachapuri with pumpkin, found in the Pankisi Gorge area.

 ## sources